tursodatabase/libsql/doc/shared_schema.md

 Shared-Schema Mode Notes
 ========================

-This branch contains a patch to allow SQLite connections to share schemas between database connections within the same process in order to save memory.
+The [reuse-schema](/timeline?r=reuse-schema) branch contains changes to allow SQLite connections to share schemas between database connections within the same process in order to save memory.
 Schemas may be shared between multiple databases attached to the same or distinct connection handles.

+Compile with -DSQLITE\_ENABLE\_SHARED\_SCHEMA in order to enable the shared-schema enhancement.
+Enabling the shared-schema enhancement causes approximately a 0.1% increase in CPU cycles consumed and about a 3000-byte increase in the size of the library, even if shared-schema is never used.

-To activate shared-schemas, a database connection must be opened using the sqlite3&#95;open&#95;v2() API with the SQLITE&#95;OPEN&#95;SHARED&#95;SCHEMA flag specified.
+Assuming the compile-time requirements are satisfied, the shared-schema feature is engaged by opening the database connection using the sqlite3&#95;open&#95;v2() API with the SQLITE&#95;OPEN&#95;SHARED&#95;SCHEMA flag specified.
 The main database and any attached databases will then share an in-memory Schema object with any other database opened within the process